matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 Note that there is no requirement for any of the rooms to be of have a `type` of `m.space`, any room with `m.space.child` events is considered.

+This endpoint requires authentication and is not subject to rate-limiting.

 Example request:

 ```jsonc